Fluid-induced snap-through instability of spherical shells

-To make progress and understand the interplay between fluid and elastic forces, we perform 2D axisymmetric FSI simulations by solving the dimensionless Stokes equations coupled with the balance equations of Hookean solids, assuming small strains but large displacements, and enforcing stress continuity at the fluid-solid interface~\cite{garg2024passive} (see Methods for further detail).
-As pointed out earlier, our 2D FSI model is in agreement with our 1D model, for the same axial tip displacement, as shown in Fig.~\ref{fig:fig2} (b).
+To make progress, we perform 2D axisymmetric FSI simulations by solving the dimensionless Stokes equations coupled with the balance equations of Hookean solids, assuming small strains but large displacements, and enforcing stress continuity at the fluid-solid interface~\cite{garg2024passive,supp}.

-\textbf{Prediction of the Pressure Drop.} Fig.~\ref{fig:fig3} (a) illustrates the flow near a rigid shell, with the flow streamlines that bend and follow the external surface of the shell while, upstream, a small recirculation region forms.
-The pressure drop across the shell, depicted by the colored contour lines in Fig.~\ref{fig:fig3} (a), will induce a deformation for a flexible shell, as already shown in Fig.~\ref{fig:fig2}.

 To derive a closed analytical solution for the critical Cauchy number, we consider a simplified framework.
-At snapping, despite some radial deformations, the flow experiences a pressure drop similar to that caused by a circular disk.
+At snapping, despite some radial deformations, the flow experiences a pressure drop similar to that caused by a circular disk, see Fig.~\ref{fig:fig1} (b).
 This approximation becomes more accurate as the opening angle decreases.

-We thus approximate the flow around the shell as the flow around a flat disk with a radius equal to the projected radius, $R_p = R \sin\theta$, and negligible thickness.
+We thus approximate the hydrodynamic pressure acting on the shell as the one on a flat disk with a radius equal to the projected radius, $R_p = R \sin\theta$, and negligible thickness.
 Van Dyke analytically derived an effective expression for the drag of a translating flat disk inside a circular tube using an asymptotic series~\cite{vanDyke1974, ZIMMERMAN20027}.
 We then adjust this drag expression, $D_W$, to account for a disk subject to a Hagen-Poiseuille flow within the tube, following Wakiya~\cite{wakiya1957}.
 The average pressure drop across the shell is eventually calculated by dividing the drag $D_W$ by the projected area $\pi R_p^2$, leading to